top of page

 Colloquia (conversations between enemies) by David Zarko.

-Now, Classic Radio Road Show has been invited to bring its production of this powerful play to Teatro Kamina in Orvieto, Italy and to be one of the events commemorating the 80th anniversary of the Open City declaration of 1944 that spared Orvieto from bombardment.
+This June, a slate of events celebrates the 80th anniversary of Orvieto Città Aperta and it culminates with productions of Colloquia, in English and Italian.
+Classic Radio Road Show has been invited to bring its English language production of this powerful play to Teatro Kamina in Orvieto, Italy and to be one of the events commemorating the anniversary of the Open City declaration of 1944 that spared Orvieto from bombardment.

 Image (1).jpeg